gsingh328/PSA-Compress/fpga/README.md

 For the LERP-PSA implementation, the relevant HLS project is `resmlp_fixed_psa`.
 There is no hidden size configuration, only a hidden size is 96 currently written.

-For measuring throughput, use Co-Sim and measure the min-II of the `write_data` tasks:
+Since this accelerator is written as a free-running kernel, to measure the throughput, use Co-Sim and measure the min-II of the `write_data` tasks:

 | Activation | Hidden Size | Accuracy | II | Throughput |
 | -------- | -------- | -------- | ------- | ------- |